DJ-Olson/data310/mon.md

 ![Screen Shot 2021-07-12 at 10 07 12 PM](https://user-images.githubusercontent.com/60228369/125385896-60cc3900-e369-11eb-9511-0bf5f17fe79f.png)
 ##
 Upon examining the graphs and the absolute error table, it seems apparent that the linear regression model performed better than the DNN regression model.

+# Part 2
+For the second part of the project I added new features to try to improve the models.
+The target stayed the same (highway-mpg), and all the old features remained, but I also added the features 'city-mpg', 'engine-type', and 'normalized-loss'.

+## Linear loss model and prediction plot

+## DNN loss model and prediction plot

+## Mean Absolute Error Table

+##